 So when the 330 acre farmland came up for sale, we knew we had to do all we could to save the land – and the curlew – from any further intensive agricultural farming.

-This is an incredibly exciting project in a key strategic area, and will form the legacy of our five year Sheffield Lakeland Landscape Partnership.
+This is an incredibly exciting project in a key strategic area, and will form part of the legacy of our five year Sheffield Lakeland Landscape Partnership.
 Ughill Farm offers huge potential as a place to investigate and demonstrate how we can effectively blend farming principles with nature recovery.

 We look forward to seeing you there so you can find out more!